dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

   2. Deploy the Open in management policy using your third-party MDM provider to enrolled devices.

-> [!IMPORTANT]
-> Depending on your third-party MDM provider, the exact syntax for your app configuration setting may be different from the generalized example above.
-You may have to use a dynamic variable such as {UserPrincipalName} for the user's identity.

 ### Example 1: Admin experience in third-party MDM console